Skip to content

 The Police system in India is in a dangerous state of disrepair, with skyrocketing cases of human rights violations, encounter killings and institutional murders.
 The custodial death of a father-son duo has sparked nationwide outrage against police brutality in the Thoothukudi district of Tamil Nadu.

-Earlier this week, P. Jayaraj and his son Bennix were arrested for reportedly keeping their shops open and allegedly violating the lockdown guidelines.
-Bennix owned a small mobile store in Sathankulam town in Thoothukudi.
+Earlier this week, P. Jayaraj and his son Bennicks were arrested for reportedly keeping their shops open and allegedly violating the lockdown guidelines.
+Bennicks owned a small mobile store in Sathankulam town in Thoothukudi.

 On June 19, the police patrolling the town visited the shop and argued with Jayaraj.
 They took him to the police station after that.